puma/puma/docs/plugins.md

 `#on_after_rack(env, headers, io)` will be called after the Rack application has completed its execution and before any response content is written to the client.
-A plugin may take over from here by returning an instance of a `Puma::StreamClient` descendant.
+A plugin may take over from here by returning an object that responds to `#stream?` with a truthy value.
 Check out `lib/puma/stream_client.rb` to know more about this interface.

 If more than one plugin arises interest in taking over, an exception will be happen and Puma will serve a 500.